nordic-institute/X-Road/doc/Architecture/arc-sec_x_road_security_architecture.md

 ### 7.1 Messaging Access Control

 X-Road core handles access control on the organisation level during data exchange between registered X-Road members.
+A service provider is responsible for managing access rights to its services.
+Publishing services via X-Road does not automatically provide other members access to the services.

 ### 7.2 Web UI Access Control